B M Durtnall is a historian and writer with an MA in history. Her focus on labour history resulted in her website "Labouringallourlives.ca"

 This was not the end of “Lucifers.”
 While countries such as Finland and Denmark had been quick to act, banning the matches in 1872 and 1874 respectively, others were much slower to move in this direction.
 France and Switzerland banned them in 1897 and 1898.
 The Netherlands came on board in 1901.
 However, many countries did not embrace a ban of white phosphorus matches until after an agreement was forged at the Berne Convention in September 1906.

 After the passage of the agreement in 1906, countries had to pass their own laws to prohibit use, sale and importation of phosphorus matches.
 Great Britain did so in 1908.
 The United States replaced the ban with an excessively high manufacturing “punitive tax” that successfully ceased all production by 1913.
-The Diamond Match Company, although not known for having their employees’ interests at heart, came up with a non-toxic match in 1910 and patented it, although making it available to other match companies.
-Eddy’s Matches in Canada used it.
-India and Japan banned the manufacturing process in 1919, but China delayed to do so until 1925.
+The Diamond Match Company, although not known for having their employees’ interests at heart, came up with a non-toxic match in 1910 and patented it, also making it available to other match companies.
+India and Japan banned the manufacturing process in 1919, but China delayed their ban until 1925.

 Marx R.E.
 (20008) Uncovering the cause of “Phossy Jaw” circa 1858 to 1906: oral and maxillofacial surgery closed case files — case closed.
 J Oral Maxillofac Surg : 2356-2361.